emil7051/aus-tco/tests/TESTING.md

 1. **Calculator Integration Tests**: Verify that the TCO calculator correctly orchestrates the calculation of cost components
 2. **End-to-End Flow Tests**: Verify that the complete calculation flow works as expected
+3. **Payback Calculation Tests**: Verify that the payback year calculation works correctly for different scenarios

 ### Edge Case Tests